What is Religious Abuse?

 - In Saratoga Springs, Utah, an LDS man serving as a missionary was arrested on suspicion of rape and sodomy of a woman.

 - The Right to Report Abuse: Survivors can report abuse to law enforcement, organization officials, child welfare agencies, or the court system.
 It is essential to document incidents thoroughly to provide support for any future legal action.
+If you are unsure of where to turn, our Mormon church sexual abuse attorneys can help.

 - The Right to Medical and Mental Health Care: Survivors have the right to receive ongoing medical and mental health care, which includes but is not limited to counseling and sexual healthcare resources.